Satellite flare

-Satellite flare, also known as satellite glint, is a satellite pass visible to the naked eye as a brief, bright "flare".
-It is caused by the reflection toward the Earth below of sunlight incident on satellite surfaces such as solar panels and antennas (e.g., synthetic aperture radar).
-Streaks from satellite flare are a form of light pollution that can negatively affect ground-based astronomy, stargazing, and indigenous people.
+Satellite flare, also known as satellite glint, is a brief and bright "flare" in visibility of a satellite.
+It is caused by the temporary direct reflection of light from the surface of a spacecraft in orbit, such as from its solar panels or antennas (e.g., synthetic aperture radar), toward an observer.
+As a form of light pollution it can negatively affect ground-based astronomy, stargazing, and indigenous people.